paradigma-cl/unbreakableID/README.md

 Blockchain Technology: Blockchain introduced decentralized identity solutions, giving individuals control over their digital identities and leveraging the distributed nature of blockchain for security.

 ### A.1.2 The Internet Infrastructure Integral to the Management, Security, and Credibility of Digital Identities
-The Internet infrastructure is integral to the management, security, and credibility of digital identities.
+The Internet infrastructure is integral for digital identity management, security, and credibility.

 #### Domain Ownership
 A domain name is a critical part of an organization's digital identity.
 It serves as the unique address on the internet, much like a business's storefront [9].
 Ensuring that the domain is properly registered and managed is essential for maintaining control over the digital identity [9].